hsujim2/ML-NTUT-classification/README.md

 import pandas as pd
 import ast
 ```
-### setting up variables
+### Setting up variables
-setting image size(it can resize using Imagedatagen), epochs and batch size.<br>
+Setting image size(it can resize using Imagedatagen), epochs and batch size.<br>
-setting batch_size to 256 will ran out of vram and stop training.<br>
+Setting batch_size to 256 will ran out of vram and stop training.<br>

 ```Python
 ######################setting up some variables####################